atredennick/-Git/Code/Savanna_Allometry/ReadMe.md

 The R code ("SavannaAllometry_CallHBmodel.R") includes lines that will automatically install these packages.
 These lines can be commented out (#).

 Running the HB model will take considerable time at 1,000,000 iterations of three MCMC chains.
-As such, it is highly recommended you change the variable 'samples.n' in the file "SavannaAllometry_CallHBmodel.R" until you are sure the model is running properly.
+As such, it is highly recommended you change the variable `sample.n` in the file "SavannaAllometry_CallHBmodel.R" until you are sure the model is running properly.
 However, you should note that with fewer iterations the HB model will likely not converge.

 Data use: Data is stored in a Dryad repository (link) for replication purposes.
 If you wish to use the data for further research, please contact Andrew Tredennick at atredenn@gmail.com or Andrew.Tredennick@colostate.edu